ridhoaryawann/PythonProject-1-Web-Apps-BMI-Calculator/readme.md

 4. Output: The application displays the user's height, weight, calculated BMI, and the corresponding weight category.
 5. Reference table: A table of BMI categories is displayed for further reference.

-## Contribute

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue on GitHub.

 ## Project Organization

 The directory structure of IndoMarket project looks like this: